yubingjiaocn/mcp-server-automation/README.md

+# Migration Notice

+**This repo has been migrated to `aws-samples`.
+New repo path is https://github.com/aws-samples/sample-mcp-server-automation .
+This repo is archived.**

 # MCP Server Automation CLI

 A powerful CLI tool that automates the process of transforming Model Context Protocol (MCP) stdio servers into Docker images deployed on AWS ECS using [mcp-proxy](https://github.com/punkpeye/mcp-proxy).
 This tool bridges the gap between local MCP servers and remote HTTP-based deployments.